MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-debug-managed-memory-dump.md

 ## Select and execute analyzers against the dump

-1. To investigate these symptoms, the best options are available under **Process Responsiveness** as it best matches my app's issue.
+To investigate these symptoms, the best options are available under **Process Responsiveness** as it best matches the issue in this example.

    ![Select diagnostics analyzers](../debugger/media/diagnostic-analyzer-diagnostics-analysis-window.png)